avrae/avrae/README.md

 ## Contributing

 #### How to run Avrae locally
+###### Support File Package
+You can download templates of all the required files at https://andrew-zhu.com/avrae/avrae-files.zip.
 ##### Creating Support Files
 Avrae is a large project, and can be a bit daunting to get running.
 You'll need to create a few files first.